Introduction

 The permanent restoration removes the "will Congress extend it?" uncertainty that complicated tax planning under the TCJA.
 Investors now have a stable foundation to make long-range decisions with confidence:

-• Structure acquisitions around immediate full deductions rather than a shrinking rate
+- Acquisitions can be structured around immediate full deductions rather than a shrinking rate

-• Model depreciation into multi-year investment strategies with predictable tax outcomes
+- Depreciation can be modeled into multi-year investment strategies with predictable tax outcomes

 The Key Eligibility Rules for 100% Bonus Depreciation

 Five rules determine whether a property or improvement qualifies.
-Each works as an independent checkpoint—miss one, and the deduction doesn't apply.
+Each works as an independent checkpoint: miss one, and the deduction doesn't apply.

 Rule 1: MACRS Recovery Period of 20 Years or Less

 To qualify, property must be depreciated under the Modified Accelerated Cost Recovery System (MACRS) with a recovery period of 20 years or less, per IRC §168(k)(2)(A)(i)(I).
-The building structure itself never qualifies—27.5 years for residential, 39 years for commercial.
+The building structure itself never qualifies: 27.5 years for residential, 39 years for commercial.
 Only components with shorter recovery periods do.

 Rule 2: Placed-in-Service Requirement